With proven results, Creatine Monohydrate offers great value and can help users gain strength and increase muscle volume.

 Is Creatine safe?

-Creatine has been very heavily researched and has often misunderstood.
-There were wrongful reports of kidney damage as people were not initially aware that creatine increases creatinine levels (creatinine is often used as a marker for kidney health).
-There is no long-term evidence to suggest it affects kidney health though.
-People’s main issues with Creatine come from the short-term gastro-intestinal issues.
+Creatine has been very heavily researched and is often misunderstood.
+There were wrongful reports of kidney damage as people weren't aware that creatine increases creatinine levels — a marker used to identify kidney health.
+However, there is no long-term evidence that suggests it affects kidney health ().
+When it comes to using Creatine, the main concern lies with the short-term gastrointestinal issues some face.

 Is Creatine bad for kidneys?

 There is no long-term evidence of Creatine having a negative effect on kidneys.
 This is often misunderstood as creatine use means more creatinine is produced as a by-product.

 Yes, Creatine is considered one of the most effective supplements for building muscle (.
 It has a clear effect on power output with increases of around 10% quite common.
 Creatine causes weight gain both by the addition of water weight and increased muscle size ().

 No. In fact, evidence exists to the contrary ().
 Creatine may enhance performance in hot and humid conditions by maintaining haematocrit (red blood cell ratio), helping thermoregulation and reducing heart rate.